-Restoring the Kitchen Garden
+Restoring the Kitchen Garden Progress

-In the late 18th century, the walled garden provided the house and estate with vegetables and herbs and even tropical fruits from the greenhouses.
+In the late 18th century, the kitchen garden provided the house and estate with vegetables and herbs and even tropical fruits from the greenhouses.
 We're currently working to restore the garden to it's 1930s arrangement.

 History of the Walled Garden